hannahsoria/Blackjack-Game/README.md

 The simulation returns the number of wins and the percentage for each: the dealer, the player and ties.
 The results make sense that they are random but the percentages of wins on either side are higher than the number of ties.
 This is because it is more likely for one to win than for them to achieve the same number.
 The dealer wins more than the player because when the player exceeds 21 the dealer automatically wins without having to draw or continue playing.
 Therefore statistically the dealer will have a higher percentage of wins.

 # :diamonds: Citations
-This project was possible with help from Professor Wolfe, Professor Wolfe, Gretchen Biegel, and Meredith Green.
+This project was possible with help from Professor Wolfe, Gretchen Biegel, and Meredith Green.